 The 2014 paper, Data Center Efficiency Assessment, by the National Resources Defense Council (NRDC) reports that the 2 million computer servers in close to 3 million data centers that are used in the US for online activities “gulp enough electricity to power all of NYC’s households for 2 years.”

 Although plans are underway to build future data centers in places where cleaner energy sources are available, the fact remains that data centers already consume mega amounts of energy, and this is only going to increase with the IoT.
 Ireland and Denmark are slated for becoming the data base for big tech companies are expecting to carry a heavy energy consumption load.
 According to a 2017 report, All-Island Generation Capacity Statement 2017-2026, the energy load from data centers in Ireland could account for 20% of Ireland’s peak demand.

-Machine-to-machine communications refers to 1) transmission of data from all Internet connected “things,” 2) remote software updates for personal devices, and 3) back-up of data, digital photos, and videos to the Cloud.
+Machine-to-machine communication refers to 1) transmission of data from all Internet connected “things,” 2) remote software updates for personal devices, and 3) back-up of data, digital photos, and videos to the Cloud.

-Hazas et al notes in Are there limits to growth in data traffic?, that although many m2m communications use very little energy, some, such as driverless cars or wearable medical devices, are highly data intensive and require inordinate amounts of energy, both at the source, and in the Cloud (not to mention in the manufacturing and disposal of all these IoT “things” – See “Embodied Energy below).
+Hazas et al note in Are there limits to growth in data traffic?, that although many m2m communications use very little energy, some, such as driverless cars or wearable medical devices, are highly data intensive and require inordinate amounts of energy, both at the source and in the Cloud (not to mention in the manufacturing and disposal of all these IoT “things” – See “Embodied Energy below).

 Hazas et al explain further that while each machine or “thing” may not consume a lot of energy in a given communication, the sheer volume of transmissions could place m2m communications as a top contender in energy consumption – some predicting that m2m communication will reach around 45% of all Internet traffic by 2022:

 “This [machine to machine] communication will occur transparently, without observation or interaction, and potentially without limit.
 At the time of writing, the existing 6.4bn connected IoT devices is only slightly less than world population (86%), but market predictions suggest this will reach 21bn [billion] devices by 2020— roughly three times world population estimates.